Frequently Asked QuestionsWhat are the facilities like?

 Please see "Application Requirements" under the "Apply to Hopkins" tab at left.
 Does a second look ever affect an applicant’s rank for the match?

 No. A second look is for the applicant's information only.
-Are there positions available "outside the match", who would qualify for those?
+Are there positions available "outside the match"?

 Simulation is an integral part of our curriculum from the very first week.
 What fellowships are offered?